 All toxicities that are of Grade 3 or higher and attributable to study drug will be summarized by preferred term for each treatment group and overall.

-Due to the Common Terminology Criteria for Adverse Events (CTCAE) coding version (V3) being updated during the conduct of this study in October 2011, all Aes existing in the June 2009 data cut were converted to the new CTCAE version (V4) before the June 2012 data cut.
+Due to the Common Terminology Criteria for Adverse Events (CTCAE) coding version (V3) being updated during the conduct of this study in October 2011, all AEs existing in the June 2009 data cut were converted to the new CTCAE version (V4) before the June 2012 data cut.
 Thus the June 2012 AE data has slightly different coding than that presented in the June 2009 data and therefore comparisons between the summary tables should be viewed with caution.

 AdEERS (Serious Adverse Events)